vertiond/one-click-miner-vnext/README.md

 # Verthash One-Click Miner

 This program will create a Dogecoin wallet that only you have access to.
 Encrypt your wallet with a password that you will not forget.
 It will then create the Verthash datafile and immediately begin mining Vertcoin.
 You will receive payouts in Dogecoin to your built-in Dogecoin wallet from the pool selected in Settings.
+Additional payout currencies via Zergpool are available in Settings.

 ### When do I get paid?

-  - **HashCryptos.com**
-    - Every 24 hours with the ability to change payout frequency to every 12 hours
   - **Zergpool.com**
     - Every four hours on balances above 100 DOGE and 20 DOGE on Sunday late evening(CET)
+    - Please check 'View Payout Information' for payout thresholds on additional currencies
+  - **HashCryptos.com**
+    - Every 24 hours with the ability to change payout frequency to every 12 hours (DOGE only)

 ### What are the fees?

+  - This program itself is free and has no fee
+  - Zergpool.com charges a 0.5% fee while mining
   - Standard minimum Dogecoin network fee for withdrawal from built-in wallet (usually 1 DOGE)
-  - HashCryptos.com charges no fees
+  - HashCryptos.com charges no fees (DOGE only)

-  - Zergpool.com charges a 0.5% fee while mining
+### What coins does this support?

+  - Dogecoin
+  - Vertcoin
+  - Bitcoin
+  - Bitcoin cash
+  - Dash
+  - Digibyte
+  - Ethereum
+  - Firo (Zcoin)
+  - Groestlcoin
+  - Litecoin
+  - Ravencoin

 The Verthash One-Click Miner mines [Vertcoin](https://vertcoin.org) and is functionally the same as [upstream](https://github.com/vertcoin-project/one-click-miner-vnext) utilizing a new data directory, `verthash-ocm`.
 This is essentially a fancy wrapper for [VerthashMiner](https://github.com/CryptoGraphics/VerthashMiner) which is also open source.